microsoft/lisa/docs/write_test/concepts.md

 ### Transformer

-A **transformer** generates variables from other variables, and multiple transformers can run one by one to achieve complex transformation.
+The **transformers** are used to prepare test environments and others before test runs.
+A transformer generates variables from other variables, and multiple transformers can run one by one to achieve complex transformation.
 For example, the first transformer can build Linux kernel and another one can save the VM to a VHD.
 The two transformers can be reused in other workflows.